 We obtained fish-level Hg and As data for inland waterbodies across Ontario from the Ontario Ministry of Environment, Conservation, and Parks (OMECP).
 Although individual fish sampling protocols varied, muscle tissue sent to OMECP is analyzed using standardized methods as part of the Fish Contaminants Monitoring Program.
 More specifically, total [Hg] were measured using cold vapor-flameless atomic absorption spectroscopy (CV-FAAS) following protocol HGBIO-WS057 and total [As] was measured using Inductively Coupled Plasma Mass Spectrometry (ICP-MS) following method BIOTA-E3461.
 We limited our analyses to inland lakes and three species of interest: Salvelinus namaycush namaycush (common Lake Trout, hereafter LT), Esox lucius (Northern Pike, hereafter NP), and Sander vitreus (Walleye, hereafter WE).
 These three species represent important food fish in Ontario, sought by subsistence and sport fishers across the province.
 While they are all predatory fish, LT are generally restricted to profundal zones, while NP and WAL have broader movement patterns.
 In total, the final dataset we used included [Hg] in 37,923 fish and [As] in 1,001 fish.
 A full description of the data availability for each fish species and contaminant is in Table 1.

+TABLE: number of sampling events with at least four fish, number of sampling events with more than one fish, for each species/contaminant.